 Humming coolers are stuffed with grass-fed beef, pork, goat meat and cheeses.
 A half-dozen food trucks line one side of the market’s parking lot, offering soul food, hot dogs and more.
 Most market days, about 1,000 people roam past the tables, toting home cucumbers, beets, foccacia, sacks of pears, sausages—ingredients for dinner and beyond.

-“There’s such a sense of community here at the market and the café,” says Shara.
+“There’s such a sense of community here at the market,” says Shara.
 “We meet so many great people here.
 We get together for dinners.”

 Back at their table, Shara and Blaine are having a good day, selling out of their eggs about 30 minutes before the market’s official closing time.
 They pack up and head home to feed and water the quail, and gather freshly laid eggs.
 Despite all the time they spend with their quail, there’s one thing that still eludes the couple.